quakelive-server-standards/quakelive-server-standards/configs/standard/README.md

 `workshop.py` - A plugin that allows the use of custom workshop items that the server might not reference by default, and thus not have the client download them automatically.

 It is in general useful for any server configuration.

-### mappool.txt

-No changes were made to the original Quake Live version.

-### workshop.txt

-No changes were made to the original Quake Live version which is empty.

 ## Technical details regarding this framework